Table of Contents

 - Illustrated Example

 You may be able to deduct qualified education expenses paid during the year for yourself, your spouse, or your dependent(s).
-You cannot claim this deduction if your filing status is married filing separately or if another person can claim an exemption for you as a dependent on his or her tax return.
+You can't claim this deduction if your filing status is married filing separately or if another person can claim an exemption for you as a dependent on his or her tax return.
 The qualified expenses must be for higher education, as explained later under Qualified Education Expenses .

 The following rules will help you determine if you can claim the tuition and fees deduction.